ICantMakeThings/SmolSlimeConfigurator/README.md

 - Auto Firmware updater, Only required to plug your tracker in via USB
 - Firmware list fetches latest daily builds
 - Linux and Windows (Untested Mac) support.

+# Download
+There are 2 options to run the Configurator:
+- Single file executable from [Releases](https://github.com/ICantMakeThings/SmolSlimeConfigurator/releases) (Windows + Linux)
+- Python file from the uploaded files above.

 # Instructions
 **Note: There is a [Video](https://youtu.be/2PHelwy7Rcs) explaining usage.**